soi-20/brains/_posts/2018-03-21-defining-functional-flow.md

 * Flow and composition

-## Fisrt: A Clear and Efficient Machine
+## First: A Clear and Efficient Machine

 We need to see things purely.